 Cross the plains for 1.75 hours from Port August to the tiny but popular roadside town of Pimba.
 Sleep and eat at Spud Roadhouse, named after a local character who entertained guests until he passed away in 2007.
 The roadhouse serves as a refuelling point for tourist and freight vehicles, and offers cheap hotel rooms and caravan and camping sites.
 The tiny town sits at the crossroads of the Stuart Highway (named after the explorer) and Pimba Road, and its railway siding is a stop for the Ghan (to Darwin and Adelaide) and the Indian Pacific (to Perth and Sydney).
 If you get in well before dark, take a short 15-minute drive to visit the rocket museum and missile park at Woomera, or 55 minutes to the bustling mining town at Roxby Downs, built in the late 1980s.

 Stick to the Stuart Highway (there are restrictions on the Olympic Dam route) for a fast trip up to the Opal Capital.

 Sleep and eat at the Lookout Cave for a wonderfully unique experience.
-The accommodation is underground which celebrates the quintessential underground architecture but still offers the contemporary extras travelers seek.
+The accommodation is underground, which celebrates the quintessential underground architecture while still offering the contemporary extras travellers seek.
 Alternatively, stay at the Mud Hut or Comfort Inn.